fabiandowski7/terraform-nutanix-import-example/README.md

 # Manage existing Nutanix AHV virtual machines using Terraform

 Deploying and managing resources via Terraform has many of benefits.
-It is easy, you can version control your different configurations and you can make sure that state of virtual machines remains consistent with your declaration.
+It is easy, you can version control your different configurations and you can make sure that the state of virtual machines remains consistent with your declaration.
 In most use-cases you will define your resources via Terraform code and deploy those workloads using Terraform.
 In some cases you may want to manage existing workloads (already provisioned manually?) running on top of Nutanix with Terraform.
 Since Terraform will only manage resources that are part of its statefile, it will not manage existing/already deployed workloads.
 Luckily there is a way to get existing workloads into your statefile.